SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. Can I change from one type of poster to another?**

 A. No. Authors are required to select the type of poster at the time of submission.
-Authors can select either Regular Poster or ACM Student Research Competition Poster.
+Authors can select either Research Poster, ACM Student Research Competition Poster, Doctoral Showcase canvas, or Scientific Visualization movie.

 **Q. Is my poster archived?
 What is the process for archiving my poster?**